 Jesus’ teaching on baptism was not limited to His personal example.
 During His earthly ministry, He had His disciples baptize those who believed (John 3:22).
 It is also insightful to note that Christ’s disciples baptized more people than John the Baptist (John 4:1-2).

 Jesus also pointedly stated, “He who believes and is baptized will be saved” (Mark 16:16).
-Christ’s teaching on the importance and necessity of baptism is quite clear!
+Christ’s teaching on the importance and effects of baptism is quite clear!

 Since Jesus clearly taught baptism, let’s now consider what we learn by following His instruction.